 - Program Costs & Student Aid

 Experience first-hand the ins and outs of conducting field research in the tropics – how to think on your feet, make the best of materials present, and keep track of multiple projects at once.
+You’ll spend time observing up-close our mark-recapture, behavioral, sensory ecology, and parasite ecology programs.

 Climb into the rainforest canopy in our fail-safe tree-climbing module to get up close and personal with arboreal wildlife